Mr. Peanut Building

 Mr. Peanut Logo

 Mr. Peanut reigns supreme in the antiques community as the first advertising icon.
 Introduced in 1916, the debonair marketing image of Mr. Peanut derived from a crude drawing by a Virginia schoolboy.
-Prompted by a nation-wide logo contest sponsored by the Planters Company, schoolboy Antonio Gentile won $5 for his design submission of Mr. Peanut.
-Then, a professional illustrator enhanced the youngster’s drawing adding the monocle and top hat to create the company logo that is a class above the rest.
+Prompted by a nationwide logo contest sponsored by the Planters Company, schoolboy Antonio Gentile won $5 for his design submission of Mr. Peanut.
+After reviewing the boy's submission, a professional illustrator working for the company enhanced the youngster’s drawing by adding the monocle and top hat to the artwork in order to create the company logo that advertises Planters peanuts as "a class above the rest."

 Beginnings of Planters' Nuts

 Today, Planters Nuts is a division of RJR Nabisco and boasts one of the most recognizable trademarks in the world.
 After Wilkes-Barre, PA, the town of Suffolk, VA became the second home of Planters founder, Italian immigrant Amedeo Obici.
 Born in 1876 near Venice, Italy, Obici came to America at age 11 and settled in Scranton, PA.
 Obici then moved to nearby Wilkes-Barre, PA where he operated a fruit and nut stand and established his niche as “The Peanut Specialist” in the early 1900s.
 Obici developed a new method of blanching whole roasted peanuts omitting the hulls and skins.
 From these northeastern Pennsylvania beginnings, the Planters peanut empire was founded.